Kill-Console/PythonShootGame/README.md

 This project only include two simple .py files:

-1. mainGame.py：The initialization and main loop of the game.
+1. mainGame.py: The initialization and main loop of the game.
 2. gameRole.py: Class of the game role.

 # Requirement